-- In a stand-alone mixer fitted with a paddle attachment, mix together flour, baking powder, baking soda, salt and sugar.
+- In a stand-alone mixer fitted with a paddle attachment, mix together flour, cocoa powder, baking powder, baking soda, salt and sugar.

 - Next add the eggs, vegetable oil, pure vanilla and water and mix until just combined, scraping down sides of bowl as necessary.
 Batter will be runny.